MKumardmk/MKumardmk/README.md

 - 👋 Hi, I’m @MKumardmk
-- 🔭 I’m currently working as a React Native developer
+- 🔭 I’m currently working as a React & React Native developer
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning Machine learning
 - 💞️ I’m looking to collaborate on Python Based Projects
 - 📫 How to reach me ...